Q Uintessential British Gentleman

 - Johnathan Quayle Higgins in Magnum, P.I..

 - Professor Elemental evokes one of these, with a mix of upper crust British accent, adventurer's outfit, Sherlock Holmes pipe and raps about tea and mad science experiments.
 Sometimes he plays the trope straight for humor, but on "I'm British" he both evokes and subverts it in pride of his culture and country.

-- And mustn't forget his frenemy Mr. B the Gentleman Rhymer, who sometimes pretends to be British.
+- And mustn't forget his frenemy Mr. B the Gentleman Rhymer, though he dresses in a more 1920's version of the trope.
 The two used to have a "beef" in the form of a few dis songs ("A Piece of My Mind" and "Fighting Trousers"), but they seem to get along now.

 - The Wayfarers: "Deck the Sheds" is based on the idea that an audience of these is being treated to an Australian version of "Deck the Halls".
 At first they're enthusiastic about it, with lines like "Spiffing!"
 After it turns out the song has "Rip a bloody hugey, bonza mate!" instead of the traditional fa-la-la, they're...less wowed.

-- Sting's song [I'm a]Englishman In New York is basically this trope; the musical.
+- Sting's song "Englishman in New York" is basically this trope; the musical.
 With lyrics like "I don't drink coffee I take tea my dear", "A walking cane here at my side, I take it everywhere I walk" and "Modesty, propriety can lead to notoriety".